Sabeans in the Bible

 Verse ConceptsCrowdsBraceletsCrowns, Worn ByWearing Jewellery

-And I will sell your sons and your daughters into the hand of the children of Judah, and they shall sell them to the Sabeans, to a nation far off: for Jehovah hath spoken.
+And I will sell your sons and your daughters into the hand of the sons of Judah, and they will sell them to Sabeans, unto a nation afar off, - for, Yahweh, hath spoken.

 Verse ConceptsWeights And Measures, DistancesChildren SufferingFar From Here